vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 149

 any King of Kashmir.
 There is, however, no difficulty in approximately fixing his time.
-Jayaratha says that his initiation into Saivaism ?) was performed by Subhața.
-The former's time of literary activity, as we shall just show, was the close of the 12th and the beginning of the 13th century A. D. We can, therefore, safely say that Subhața lived in the later half of the 12th century.
+Jayaratha says that his initiation into Saivaism ?) was performed by Subhaṭa.
+The former's time of literary activity, as we shall just show, was the close of the 12th and the beginning of the 13th century A. D. We can, therefore, safely say that Subhaṭa lived in the later half of the 12th century.
 His father's name was Tribhuvana?
 Datta and that of his grand-father, Viśvadatta.
 It is probably to this commentary that Jayaratha refers in his commentary on the Tantrāloka, Ah.
 I, PP. 15-16, where he says that he refrains from criticising different interpretations put upon the first verse by others, because his object is only to take out whatever substance is to be found in their writings and not to criticise them”.
 This commentary was called

 VIVRTI.
 No trace of it has so far been found.